Last Updated on January 23, 2023 by Thalia

 It’s completely normal to have days when you feel like crap.
 It’s also completely normal to have days when you feel unmotivated and unproductive.
-You can’t expect your performance to be the same every single day.

 Learn to take a step back and pause while giving yourself the time you need to rest and the space to heal.